 Look for Matched Giving opportunities

 Matched giving happens when someone else promises to top up your donation so the value of your donation is increased.
-A great example is the Big Give Christmas Challenge.
+The leading platform for matching in the UK is The Big Give.
 The UK Government also encourages matched giving through its UK Aid Match service.
 However, don’t let this sway you into backing a charity that doesn’t meet your criteria – the availability of matched giving does not mean that the charity is highly effective.